Location: Belize

 Type: Hospitality, Floating Structure

-Project Status: Concept
+Status: Concept

 With rising sea levels affecting 1 billion people globally by 2050 threatening more than 150 of the world’s most populated cities and with increasing pressure on space and resources it is now a global imperative to develop sustainable scalable solutions on water.

 Everything started few years ago with MORPHotel which aimed to develop a new luxury hotel experience.
-The project has received wide international media coverage from important media platforms.
+The project has received wide international media coverage from important media platforms:

 A core team has been brought together combining expertise in strategy, design, innovation and business development in order to develop the vision further.